-It is also known as Parkinson’s syndrome, atypical Parkinson’s or secondary Parkinson’s disease.
+It is also known as Parkinson’s syndrome, atypical Parkinson’s or secondary Parkinson’s disease (Homeopathy Treatment for Parkinson’s Disease).
 In the initial stages, the symptoms are usually very subtle.
 Constipation or soft voice may be the prime symptoms.
 These symptoms usually begin gradually and worsen with time.

 Parkinson’s syndromes can be divided into three subtypes according to their origin.
 Hereditary Parkinsonism, acquired Parkinsonism and Parkinson’s disease.

 (Idiopathic Parkinsonism, primary Parkinsonism, paralysis agitans, kamba vata or vira vata.)
 A large number of cases of Parkinsonism fall in this category.
 A familial and hereditary factor is present combined with some environmental factors.
 It was described in an essay on the shaking palsy in 1817 by a British physician, James Parkinson, who published a paper on what he called “the shaking palsy” or paralysis agitans.
 Jean-Martin Charcot in the 19th century coined the term “Parkinson’s disease”.
 The term “dementia paralytica” was used to mention similar conditions before 19 the century.
 Several organizations mark Parkinson’s disease on April 11, the birth anniversary of James Parkinson and a red tulip is used as the symbol of the disease.